SakuraFubukii/FunASR/README.md

-# OCR Audio Recognition System
+# OCR Audio Recognition System Web Version

 [English](README.md)|[中文](README_zh.md)

-This is a comprehensive system that integrates file upload, automatic classification, speech recognition, and OCR processing.
-Users can upload files, record audio instructions, and send both file content and audio content to the OCR interface for processing.
+This is a web-based OCR audio recognition system that integrates file upload, automatic classification, speech recognition, and OCR processing.
+Users can upload files, record audio instructions, and send both file content and audio text to the OCR interface for processing through a web interface.

 ## Features